beshungh/Sales-Supply-Chain-Analysis/README.md

 ### **Recommendations**

 Based on the insights derived from this analysis, The company should:

-2. Investigate the factors contributing to the high variation in shipping costs for Technology products. it should explore potential partnerships or negotiated rates with carriers to reduce shipping costs without compromising on the safety of the products.
-3. Consider optimizing the shipping process for Furniture items.
-Exploring potential partnerships with logistics companies for bulk shipping discounts or negotiating better rates based on shipping volume.
-4. Continue monitoring shipping costs for Office Supplies and explore opportunities for further cost reduction. it should also consider negotiating better rates with shipping carriers based on the consistent shipping patterns of these items.
-5. Consider strategies to increase Critical priority orders as they have a higher average profit.
-This may involve targeted marketing campaigns, promotions, or enhancing the service for critical items to attract more customers to prioritize their orders as Critical.
-6. Analyse high-priority items to identify opportunities for increasing the average profit per order.
-This could involve negotiating better supplier deals, optimizing shipping costs, or offering complementary products that can enhance the value of high-priority orders.
-7. Explore ways to increase efficiency in handling low and medium-priority orders.
-While low and medium-priority orders contribute significantly to total profit due to their higher order counts, finding ways to increase efficiency in handling these orders can further improve profitability.
-This might include optimizing supply chain processes, reducing overhead costs associated with processing these orders, or exploring partnerships for cost-effective solutions in fulfillment and delivery.
-8. Keep a close eye on profit margins and implement measures to maintain or improve them.
-This might involve monitoring costs, revising pricing strategies, or negotiating better terms with suppliers to improve margins without compromising on quality or service.
 9. Consider expanding product offerings or enhancing marketing efforts in the "Technology" category since it has a high profitability.
 10. Analyse factors contributing to the negative profit in the "Tables" sub-category.
 It should identify whether it's due to pricing, demand, or other issues and develop strategies to address these.
 11. Focus marketing efforts on high-profit products like "Copiers" and "Phones" to maximize returns.